 I’m not ashamed to admit it.
 When it comes to travel—and life in general—I’m cheap.
-I drive an eight-year-old Corolla (which I bought used), I’ve never even considered paying for an airline upgrade, and the last suitcase I purchased cost a mere 40 bucks on Amazon.
+I drive a 10-year-old Corolla (which I bought used), I’ve never even considered paying for an airline upgrade, and I’ve been using the same, somewhat battered toiletry bag for nearly 20 years.
 After all, the more frugal I am, the more travel I can afford.
 But I’m old enough to have discovered a few travel luxuries that I am willing to spend my hard-earned money on.

 Which Travel Luxuries Are Worth Paying For?